PlanB-Network/bitcoin-educational-content/tutorials/node/ronin-dojo/en.md

 description: Installing and using your RoninDojo Bitcoin node.
 ---
+***WARNING:** Following the arrest of the founders of Samourai Wallet and the seizure of their servers on April 24th, certain features of RoninDojo, such as Whirlpool, are no longer operational.
+However, it is possible that these tools could be reinstated or relaunched differently in the coming weeks.
+Additionally, since the RoninDojo code was hosted on Samourai's GitLab, which was also seized, it is currently not possible to download the code remotely.
+The RoninDojo teams are likely working on republishing the code.*

+_We are closely following the developments of this case as well as developments concerning the associated tools.
+Rest assured that we will update this tutorial as new information becomes available._

+_This tutorial is provided for educational and informational purposes only.
+We do not endorse or encourage the use of these tools for criminal purposes.
+It is the responsibility of each user to comply with the laws in their jurisdiction._

-**WARNING: Although this tutorial remains operational for installing RoninDojo v1, it will not allow you to upgrade your node to RoninDojo v2.
-Thus, while this version remains functional, it is no longer updated.
-To benefit from the latest improvements and features, I strongly recommend consulting our dedicated tutorial for the direct installation of RoninDojo v2 on your Raspberry Pi:** [https://planb.network/tutorials/node/ronin-dojo-v2](https://planb.network/tutorials/node/ronin-dojo-v2)
+_This tutorial is dedicated to the installation of RoninDojo v1.
+To take advantage of the latest improvements and features, I strongly recommend consulting our tutorial dedicated to the direct installation of RoninDojo v2 on your Raspberry Pi:_ [https://planb.network/tutorials/node/ronin-dojo-v2](https://planb.network/tutorials/node/ronin-dojo-v2)

 ---